irsbugs/image-embedding-tool/README.md

 ```

 2. For the image to be used as a favicon and display in the system tray, then
-    after the Gtk.Window() class has been created add the line
+    after the Gtk.Window() class has been created add the line:
 ```
     self.image_path_file = self.get_image_temp_file_path()
 ```